aaltsys/doc-server3/install/01_Appleboot.rst

 #.
 Boot the Linux installation, select the installation language, and then
    choose to install by :menuselection:`(expert mode)`.
 #.
 Use manual partitioning option, and in the free space created previously,
-   first create an 8 Gb swap partition and then an install partition of type ``ext4`` mounted as ``/``.
+   first create a 1`6 Gb swap partition and then an install partition of type ``ext4`` mounted as ``/``.
 #.
 Continue with Linux installation in the newly-created partitions.
 #.
 Reboot when installation is finished, removing the USB flash drive or media.